IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Grave goods are doped with bone from the Butcher, so that smokers get possessed
 - Cultist/assassins profess to be composing for the eternal melody
 	- the songs of the dead are the most beautiful of all / may your dying screams join the eternal chorus / for the final composition
-- they're trying to complete a ritual? give some urgency. but what is the ritual for?
-	- a kidnapping, or finding the lance,
-==Council Contact - who?
+- Butcher has captured Alara as a sacrifice for his final composition - the cultists are gonna do a ritual ==Council Contact - who?
 - Gave Leanna necromantic powers in return for her searching for the Lance of Kevar in the catacombs
 	- or taught leanna the ritual, she plundered fog to get more powers?